KlabautermannSW/weather23k/README.md

 - read data for a WS2300 compatible weather station
 - log these data (locally and on a ftp server)
 - provide selected data to a web page
-- having simple debug features
+- support simple debug features

 The program is in development state yet but it fulfills most of the requirements just now.